 A starter can be a pricey item on a lawn mower.
 I advise having your local dealership confirm you have a starter motor problem.
 You can also bring the starter to a local repair shop that specializes in starter and alternator repairs.
 The personnel at the repair shop can test the starter and often times rebuild it if necessary.

-Bad Charging System on the Lawn Mower
+Bad Lawn Mower Charging System Drains the Battery

 A bad charging system will not keep your battery charged and in turn cause a weak battery to not start your mower.
 Depending on the size of your lawn mower, it may have an external alternator like one you find on a car.
 It may also have an internal one located under the flywheel.
 Most lawn mowers will have an internal alternator.